Joseph Abbott (New South Wales politician): Family

-On his death he was survived by his widow, six sons and three daughters.
+On his death Joseph Abbott was survived by his widow, six sons and three daughters.
 All his sons were educated at Newington College.
 George Henry Abbott (1867–1942), became a medical practitioner, lectured in clinical surgery at the Royal Prince Alfred Hospital in 1911–27, was a founding fellow of the Royal Australian College of Surgeons, and a councillor and later president of the New South Wales branch of the British Medical Association.
 He was also a keen numismatist, sometime president of the Royal Australian Historical Society and fellow of the University of Sydney Senate.
 Joseph Sydney Abbott (1869–1957), followed in his father's steps, and was for many years a partner in the firm of Wright & Abbott, wool scourers, brokers and commission agents.
 Arthur Edgar Abbott (1876–1960), studied law and was admitted to the Bar in 1900.
 He initially became a partner in Lambton, Milford & Abbott but in 1909 he retired from that firm and became a partner in Garland, Seaborne and Abbott.
 From 1947 until 1949 he was president of The Incorporated Law Institute of New South Wales.